-Paxil, like many other antidepressants has a number of side effects, related to its influence on the serotonin receptors in the brain.
-It also may have interactions with other medications.
-Most of these adverse effects are minor, but some are severe and may become life-threatening.
+Paxil, like other SSRI antidepressants has a number of side effects related to serotonin activity in the brain.
+Most Paxil side effects are mild-to-moderate and will go away with time, but others may be serious or life-threatening.

 - Dry Mouth